moka-guys/mokabed/Bedmaker/Pan5346/Pan5346_Logfile.md

 ## remove a DMD region from sambamba bed
 The following region was removed from sambamba bed as requested by Michael Yau DMD NM_000109.4 2928 X 32489312 32489322

+## replace space with tab for the manually updated rows
+In both data bed and sambamba bed file, the space between columns were replaced with tab.